IBMDeveloperUK/AI-APIs-Workshop/AI_APIs_101/README.md

 **Creating a Node-RED app**

 1. [Sign up for an account here](https://ibm.biz/BdZHfN)
-2. Verify your account via the email it sends you
+2. Verify your account by clicking on the link in the email sent to you
 3. Log in to your IBM Cloud account
 4. Click on "Catalog" on the top-right corner
 5. Search and select "Node-RED Starter"